hmassareli/bulk-messager/README.md

 ← `src/`: This folder holds the site template along with some basic data files.

-← `src/pages/index.hbs`: This is the main page template for your site.
-The template receives parameters from the server script, which it includes in the page HTML.
-The page sends the user submitted color value in the body of a request, or as a query parameter to choose a random color.

 ← `src/colors.json`: A collection of CSS color names.
 We use this in the server script to pick a random color, and to match searches against color names.

 ← `src/seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.